MitoZ/ember-restws-samples/README.md

 node index.js
 ```

-The application will obtain an authorization token from Keycloak and connect to the WebSocket server using the provided configuration.
+The application will obtain an authorization token from your SSO Provider and connect to the WebSocket server using the provided configuration.

 ## Important Methods